Do You Wonder If You May Be Experiencing Depression Or Have Bipolar Disorder?

-We encourage you to schedule an initial assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
+We encourage you to schedule a referral assessment with a BPS therapist, trained by BPS Director, Dr. Jan Hittelman.
 We will work with you to determine what your specific issues are, if additional psychological testing is warranted, and ensure a good match between you a BPS therapist in terms of personality, style and expertise.

 Check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults with depression or bipolar disorder.